Juanets/sentiment-analysis/README.md

 # sentiment-analysis
 social experiment based on tweets
+trying to see how people are reacting to #PresidentTrump